EVEI2YONE/PerlinNoise2D/README.md

 <h2>Example with importing jar library</h2>
 <img src="images/2d_land_generation.png">
 <p>Created multiple Perlin objects at varying dimensions and averaged values to get current land generated.
-Granted, this could also be done with just a single Perlin object.</p>
+Granted, this could also be done with just a single Perlin object.
+Estimated time to create this new land generation project: 1 hour.</p>